SuperOfficeDocs/crmscript/docs/api-reference/classes/String/String.md

 title: String
 intellisense: Void.String
 so.topic: reference
+so.yml: 1
 ---

 # String

 A class for representing strings as objects.
-Constructor can take a string, and returns a string.
+Constructor can take a string and returns a string.

 ## Example